RoehrichLukas/Complex-Contagion-Model/README.md

 Python library for complex contagion for an adaptive network with heterogeneous agents, each with a individual dose memory.
 Model is leaned on a general Dodds-Watts-Model and a general Holme-Newman-Model (see literature).

+## Thesis Results

+Most of the plots shown in the final version of the thesis are generated with the Jupyter Notebook `ThesisPlots.ipynb` which can be found in the `reults` directory of this repository.

 ## Literature

 [DoddsWatts2005] P.S.Dodds, D.J.Watts